 Stigma is one of the hardest things people who suffer from alcohol or drug abuse have to deal with.
 Many people hold a negative, discriminatory attitude towards people with addiction issues.
 Among people suffering from any type of mental health problems, 9 out of 10 say they have experienced stigma.
 Some even claim that experiencing stigma is more difficult than coping with the mental illness itself.

 Stigma is hugely harmful to how we think about addiction issues on a personal, up to political level.
-Most unhelpfully, it prevents people from identifying themselves as addicts, and taking proactive steps to access the treatment they need because they afraid to encounter stigma.
+It prevents people from identifying themselves as “an addict” who needs help, and prevents them taking the proactive steps to access the treatment they need because of the shame they are afraid it will bring.

-- They may become isolated and alienated from their social network
+- You become isolated and alienated from your social network, prefering to drink or use drugs alone

-- Families of addicted people also experience stigma, meaning they may feel shame, embarrassment, and anger, which could be directed towards their addicted family member.
-The stress of being related to someone with addiction problems can cause social and even medical issues for the family member.
+- Your families will also experience stigma and will feel shame, embarrassment, and anger, which could be directed towards you.
+The stress of being related to someone with addiction problems can cause social and even medical issues for a family member.

 Ways of Coping with the Stigma of Addiction